dochy-ksti/docchi/readme.md

  Diff1(10 MB)
    ...
 ```
-To load Dochy's diffs, we must load files hierarchically from top to bottom, and apply diffs repeatedly.
+To load Docchi's diffs, we must load files hierarchically from top to bottom, and apply diffs repeatedly.

-We used the default setting of Dochy, and it takes 13 files to load one data at most.
+We used the default setting of Docchi, and it takes 13 files to load one data at most.

 The total file size to load can be 4 times bigger than the biggest diff file (10 MB in this case),
 so it's 40 MB.